jbarnes850/near-copilot/README.md

 ## Features

-- Designed to be a copilot for building on NEAR, with access to NEAR-specific documentation and resources
+- Dynamic access to up-to-date NEAR documentation and resources via Exa Search
-- Real-time streaming chat UI
-- Integration with OpenAI's GPT-4o model
+- Integration with NEARBlocks API for real-time blockchain data
 - Persistent chat history using Vercel KV
 - Authentication with NextAuth.js
 - Responsive design with Tailwind CSS